Kalyani7744/purviewlab/modules/module05.md

   >**Note**: If you have not created an Azure Data Lake Storage Gen2 Account, see [module 02](../modules/module02.md).

-  1. Download a copy of **[twitter_handles.parquet](https://github.com/tayganr/purviewlab/raw/main/assets/twitter_handles.parquet)** to your labvm by clicking on the link
+  1. Download a copy of **[twitter_handles.parquet](https://github.com/tayganr/purviewlab/raw/main/assets/twitter_handles.parquet)** to your labvm by clicking on the link.

   2. Navigate back to the Storage Explorer on your labvm, select your Azure Data Lake Storage Gen2 Account named **pvlab{randomId}adls**, expand **Blob Containers**, and **Open** the **raw** container.